patelshaan/patelshaan/README.md

 - 👋 Hi, I’m @patelshaan
-- 👀 90% of my programming is for practical problems in the real-world including coral conservation, heart attack detection, traffic coordination & more!
+- 👀 90% of my programming is for practical problems in the real-world!
+Take a look! https://www.linkedin.com/in/shaan-patel-50a8a9357/
-- 🌱 I’m currently learning Java and applications, fluent in Python, and I specialize in AI/ML with tensorflow/keras.
+- 🌱 I’m currently learning Java and applications, with HTML/CSS, Python, C++, Flutter/Dart, JS, MATLAB, and Linux experience.
+I specialize in AI/ML with tensorflow/keras.
 Goal I have: perfect my Java.
-- 📫 How to reach me: Gmail: patelshaan9898@gmail.com
+- 📫 How to reach me: patelshaan9898@gmail.com

 <!---
 patelshaan/patelshaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.